4 Single gene disorders

 3. Is there always a family history of the condition if a child presents with the features of Waardenburg syndrome?

 No. As with many autosomal dominant disorders, the condition may appear as a new mutation and will not be inherited from a parent.
-About a third of patients with Waardenburg syndrome do not have a family history of the condition.
+About one third of patients with Waardenburg syndrome do not have a family history of the condition.

 4. What is the main complication of Waardenburg syndrome?